-The Fund may invest in related and unrelated managed funds and considers these underlying fund investments to be interests in structured entities.
-The Fund generally has no involvement with these structured entities other than the securities it holds as part of its investments.
+The Fund's only investment is in the Munro Concentrated Global Growth Fund and considers this investment to be an interest in a structured entity.
+The Fund generally has no involvement with this structured entity other than the units it holds as part of its investments.
 The maximum exposure to loss on investments in structured entities is restricted to the carrying value of the asset.